-Almost every individual and organization heavily rely on the financial market's highly secured and performing digital infrastructures, a combination which is a challenge in itself.
+Almost every organization relies heavily on the financial market's highly secure and high-performing digital infrastructures - a combination which is often a challenge in itself.
 Cryptography plays an essential role for both aspects.
-The development of new high performing technologies always initiated a shift in cryptography requirements.
+The development of new technology always initiates a shift in cryptography requirements.
 While some of those shifts can be realized by adjustments of existing cryptographic algorithms, the development of quantum computers demands a paradigm shift in cryptography.
 The Project Leap of the Bank for International Settlement states: